kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 Empirically, the impact of the prompt-completion format on accuracy depends on the quality of the language model.
-For larger, instruction-trained models, the format is not as consequential.
+For larger, instruction-trained models, the format is not as important.
 For smaller, less instruction-trained models, it can be critical to get the format right.

 .. _external guide: https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/